 In addition, the usage of these words varies quite a lot across the Spanish speaking world.

-When I write these articles, I usually refer to a number of resources including online and offline dictionaries, forums, textbooks, frequency studies, my personal experience with the language, and in addition I seldom publish an article without discussing it with one of my Spanish friends or colleges, including natives from both Spain and Latin America.
+When I write these articles, I usually refer to a number of resources including online and offline dictionaries, forums, textbooks, frequency studies, my personal experience with the language, and I seldom publish an article without discussing it with one of my Spanish friends or colleagues, including natives from both Spain and Latin America.